dhruv-college/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**

-Thus implemented a SR flipflop using verilog and validated their functionality using their functional tables
+Thus implemented a SR flipflop using verilog and validated their functionality using their functional tables.